-Frontier generally will not have, nor will we accept, the authority to exercise power to vote proxies with respect to client securities.
-As such, Frontier generally will not vote proxies on behalf of clients.
-Should Frontier be asked to vote or assist a client with voting a proxy the Firm will do so in the best interest of the client.
+Frontier typically will not vote proxies with respect to client securities.
+However, should Frontier be asked to vote or assist a client with voting a proxy, the Firm will do so in the best interest of the client.
+Clients may obtain a copy of Frontier's proxy voting policies and procedures upon request by contacting the CCO.